yevheniiyurievdev/privacy-policy/README.md

 11. Contact Information

-If you have questions or concerns about this Privacy Policy, please contact us at:
+If you have questions or concerns about this Privacy Policy, please contact us at: yevheniiyurievdev@gmail.com
-[Your Contact Information]

 12. Consent